Certified Ophthalmic Photographer

 Step 3: Gain Work Experience

-Many ophthalmic photographer positions require candidates to be COT-certified and have up to 3 years of experience in the field.
-Job duties may include assisting ophthalmology physicians and nurses, performing photography and diagnostic tests, managing photography equipment and providing patient services.
+Many ophthalmic photographer positions require that candidates to be COT-certified and have up to 3 years of experience in the field.
+Job duties might include assisting ophthalmology physicians and nurses, performing photography and diagnostic tests, managing photography equipment and providing patient services.
 Responsibilities vary depending on the employer and may be highly specialized.